Blogging 101: How to Start and Make Money from a Blog

 2) Pursue your passions.
 Choose to blog about anything that interests you.

 3) Affordable to start.
 You can actually start for free, but I recommend investing in a domain name and web hosting if you want to make good money.

 4) Easy to start.
 Gone are the days in which knowing how to code was needed to blog.
 Now most blogging systems have copy/paste and drag/drop options making them easy to set up.

-1) Time commitment – You need to add quality content on a regular (at least 3 times a week) basis.
+1) Time commitment – You need to add quality content on a regular basis to keep your readership (the source of income) up.

 2) Takes time to earn money – Blogs make money when they have readers.
 It can take time to generate the number of readers needed to make money.

 3) Maintaining a list of things to write about.
 I’ve been writing about working at home since 1998 and sometimes I feel like there’s nothing left to say.

 4) Open yourself up to online trolls.
 I’ve been fairly fortunate that I don’t get hassled often, but depending on the topic you blog about, there are people who like to bully bloggers.